 Spring is a beautiful time of year on The San Francisco Peninsula.
 From stunning displays of colorful flowers to tranquil Japanese landscapes, there are many gardens to explore in this part of California.
 Whether you're a gardening enthusiast or just looking for a peaceful escape from the city, these three gardens are not to be missed.
 So grab your camera and get ready to discover the beauty of springtime on The San Francisco Peninsula!

 If you are visiting beautiful gardens this spring, you'll definitely need to add Filoli Historic House & Garden in Woodside to your itinerary!
 Filoli gives you an opportunity to step back in time and explore the beauty and tranquility this one-of-a-kind garden has to offer.
-Spring is the perfect time to visit since that's when their fruit blossoms begin to bloom, daffodils peek from the earth, and fragrant magnolia fill the sky.
+Spring is the perfect time to visit to see fruit blossoms begin to bloom, daffodils peek from the earth, and fragrant magnolias fill the sky.
 Plan a visit and watch the garden transform as the weather warms up and a new season begins!
 Tulips are usually in full bloom beginning in late March.
 Filoli is open to visitors every day from 10:00 AM – 5:00 PM.

 Photo courtesy of Filoli